Walking Regent's Canal (4th day)

 the Broadwalk

-I took the 18 line bus to Euston Square, and crossed the road to the south side through a tunnel.
-I walked to UCL, Tavistock Square Gardens, SOAS, Russell Square and the British Museum.
-I was going to be here around noon and relax in the museum, but it was already 2:30 p.m.
-I was exhausted and sat on a bench in an absent sort of way in the lobby for a while.
-I decided to see only ancient Egypt and Greece exhibits for the time being at least.
-There were a lot of visitors and many people seemed to be foreign tourists.
+From there, I took the No. 18 bus to Euston Square, crossed to the south side through a tunnel, and walked to UCL, Tavistock Square Gardens, SOAS, Russell Square, and finally the British Museum.
+I had planned to arrive around noon and relax there, but it was already 2:30 p.m.
+I was so tired that I sat absentmindedly on a bench in the lobby for a while.
+I decided to focus only on the ancient Egypt and Greece galleries.
+The museum was packed, and most visitors seemed to be tourists from abroad.

 UCL(University College London)